homiedopie/beberlei.de/2008/10/01/my-recent-zf-ongoings-jquery-action-controller-couchdb.rst

 In the last weeks lots of stuff came up for me regarding the Zend Framework.
-My `jQuery <http://jquery.com>`_ component is finished, i have even commited the documentation into the SVN already.
+My `jQuery <http://jquery.com>`_ component is finished, i have even committed the documentation into the SVN already.
 Do read it you have to be either an XML fetishist or compile it using a docbook compiler.
 Lots of questions about ZF and jQuery come up regularly on the mailing lists so I really look forward for the first ZF 1.7 release